 Ever since my earliest years I have had a passion for history.
-I remember, when I was a little kid, my parents took me to the National Archaeological museum.
-I was really impressed оf what I saw there – amazing bronze masks of warriors and rulers, tiny glass bottles for medicine, ceramic toys and weapons that are over 2000 years old.
-I had so many questions that needed answers and I started looking for them in the books.
+I remember; when I was a little kid, my parents took me to the National Archaeological museum.
+I was really impressed оf what I saw there; amazing bronze masks of warriors and rulers, tiny glass bottles for medicine, ceramic toys as well as weapons that are over 2000 years old.
+I had so many questions that needed answers; and I started looking for them in the books.

-As you know, Bulgaria has thousands of uncovered archaeological sites, which keep hidden treasures and tell us about the lives of our ancestors and the people who lived here before them – the Thracians.
+Bulgaria has thousands of uncovered archaeological sites; which keep hidden treasures and tell us about the lives of our ancestors and the people who lived here before them; the Thracians.
 In my vision the civilization of the Thracian people is as exotic as the heritage of Ancient Egypt.
 The difference is that there is still is a lot of research to be done here.
-Precious knowledge lies buried under the ground, waiting for us, archaeologists.
-Even the language of the Thracians still remains a mystery – we know very little about it.
+Precious knowledge lies buried under the ground, waiting for us; archaeologists.
+Even the language of the Thracians still remains a mystery; we know very little about it.

 Among the more interesting topics that we are working on is the research on ancient medicine on the Balkans.
 It is known for quite some time that the Scholars in Ancient Greece and the Empire of Alexander the Great have had deep knowledge about the human body.
 They have even been familiar with cancer as a disease and have probably been the first to study it and try to treat it.
 Today we can proudly show in our museums the medical tools that these people have used.